Isaachzj/SC1015Project/README.md

 ### "Part 2"
 In this notebook, we analysed the profile of the customers in each of the clusters formed.
 Using insights derived from the process, we gave suggestions on how existing Advertisements could be improved ethically.

+### "group8_dsf3_slides
+Here are our presentation slides.

 <br>

 ## Data Folder
-This folder contains the csv file of our dataset, our presentation slides, as well as the data file containing our clustering results.
+This folder contains the csv file of our dataset as well as the data file containing our clustering results.

 **marketing_campaign.csv** - this is our dataset

-**group8_dsf3_slides.pptx** - this are our presentation slides

 **dataFile** - this file contains the serialized results of our clustering model.